-One of the most common problems with iMessage is when the in-message pictures can’t be seen or won’t load properly.
-For that purpose, we prepared a list of possible solutions that should help you resolve this problem.
-If you have trouble seeing the images in your text messages since they won’t download, make sure to check the list below.
-Hopefully, once we are done, you’ll be able to share your photos via iMessage just like before.
+One of the most common problems with iMessage is when the pictures in messages can’t be seen or won’t load properly.
+To address this, we prepared a list of possible solutions that should help you resolve this problem.
+If you have trouble viewing images in your text messages because pictures are not showing in iMessage, we have identified some potential causes and solutions.

 If images are not loading in iMessage in standard or group messages, you can usually fix it by:

 - Perform a simple restart.
 Turn off and turn on your iPhone again and check if the pictures load.

 - Enable MMS if you receive messages from Android users.
 The ancient compatibility problem that’s somehow still present to this day so you can only exchange SMS/MMS messages.
 Having MMS messaging disabled can sometimes cause various problems, like not being able to send pictures to Android phones.